 Many viral infections can cause a rash in addition to other symptoms.
 Rashes are very common with viral infections, especially in young children.
 It is very important to make sure the rash is not part of a serious infection - eg, meningococcal infection which can be associated with meningitis.
 If you have any concerns then you should contact your GP immediately.

 The symptoms caused by viral infections can vary depending upon the virus.
 One of the symptoms that may occur is a rash.
 There are some well-known viral rashes.
 For example, the measles virus and the chickenpox virus cause characteristic rashes along with other symptoms.
 Sometimes a typical rash helps a doctor to diagnose which virus is causing an illness.

 Viral rashes vary in shape and size.
 However, they often appear as blotchy red spots.
-Commonly they affect most of the body.
+Commonly they affect most of your body.
 Sometimes they appear dramatically.
 For example, you may wake up in the morning to find yourself covered in a rash.
 It usually lasts only a few days.
 Sometimes the rash is slightly itchy.
 Usually the rash disappears without trace within a few days.
-There are a great variety of types.
+There is a great variety of types.

 Are viral rashes serious?

 The viral rash itself is not usually serious.
 However, it is very important to make sure the rash is not part of a serious infection - eg, meningococcal infection.
 Other signs suggestive of meningococcal infection in babies and young children include becoming floppy and unresponsive, unusual crying, being very sleepy and having a very high temperature (fever).
 The rash of meningococcal infection is usually purple or red spots that don't fade when put under pressure (for example, by pressing a clear glass against your skin).

 If you have any concerns then you should contact a doctor immediately.